top of page

 WRITTEN BY DEENA KAMM & ANNE FENN

-DIRECTED BY CRAIG BRAUNER
+DIRECTED BY RICHARD CHOATE

 As a special add-on to our season, we are thrilled to be collaborating with Silent Echo Theater Company and Sing Bend to present a special workshop performance of a brand new, original musical, VOICELESS by Deena Kamm and Anne Fenn.
 The story is based on Fenn’s real-life experience with muscle tension dysphonia (a functional neurological disorder), which caused her to lose her speaking voice for a year, with no obvious physical explanation.
 You won't want to miss your opportunity to see this original piece!